Doomy66/Canonn-System-Numberwang/README.txt

 Bubble - Class for gathering your factions LIVE data Overrides - Contains all the read/writes to Canonn Sheets EDDBFramework - Class to access data from EDDB - Its NOT live data, upto 24 hours old, but can do heavy work without API traffic
+SpanshBGS - Class to access data from Spansh - Its NOT live data, upto 24 hours old, but can do heavy work without API traffic.
+Replaces the now dead EDDB

 # CSN
 CSNSetting - Settings for CSNAnalysis